ezio-ac/foobar.withgoogle/README.md

 ## What's Google Foobar

-[Google Foo Bar](https://foobar.withgoogle.com) called foo.bar, is Google's secret recruiting process embedded within their search engine.
+[Google Foo Bar](https://foobar.withgoogle.com) called foo.bar, is Google's (not so) secret recruiting process embedded within their search engine.
 There are 5 levels, each with a different number of challenges that follow a story.

 The system has been used by Google for at least a year and is triggered when a user enters certain search terms relating to coding languages like Python and Java.
 The search results page breaks open to reveal the message "You're speaking our language.
 Up for a challenge?" to which the user can decline once, request the message isn't shown again, or click "I want to play".